-Incorporate a set of vented gas logs to your fireplace and enjoy the sight of the flames dancing and curling around realistic looking fire wood!
+Incorporate a set of vented gas logs to your fireplace and enjoy the sight of the flames dancing and curling around realistic looking firewood!
 We love this selection of handcrafted timbers, featuring beautiful white birch, split pine, charred pecan, and rustic oak.
 These vented gas fireplace logs are created with impeccable detail and outstanding quality for a product that will provide you with plenty of years of enjoyment.
-Our gas logs also feature an ember bed for a display of lava red coals that cannot be accomplished with ventless styles.
+Our gas logs also feature an ember bed for a display of lava red coals.

-Our vented gas log sets must be used in a fireplace that is capable of burning actual wood and is connected to a chimney.
-These product burn fuel (gas) and emit carbon monoxide, similar to a real wood burning fire.
+Our vented gas log sets must be used in a fireplace that is capable of burning actual wood and has a working chimney.
+These products burn fuel (gas) and emit carbon monoxide, similar to a real wood burning fire.
 With the damper open, this exhaust can escape through the chimney.
 While maintaining a level of warmth with traditional vented logs may be a concern, you'll be happy to know that our products are designed with innovative technology that directs heat into your living space!

 The vast majority of gas log sets are made from ceramic bonded refractory cement.
 This allows the logs to be molded from casts of real logs to give them a highly realistic appearance while making them resistant to even the most intense gas fires.
 Additionally, there are a few sets that are sculpted from ceramic fiber.
 These log sets are just as fireproof as the cement logs but reflect more heat back into the room.
+The ceramic fiber logs will glow when they have contact with the flame.
 This material is also much more lightweight than refractory cement.

-Our smaller sets (16 to 24 inches wide) of refractory cement logs weigh around 50 pounds, and that's not even counting the burner!
-Extremely large sets can get up to 500 pounds in weight, although individual logs rarely weigh more than 15 pounds.
+Our smaller sets (16 to 24 inches wide) of refractory cement logs weigh around 50 pounds, and that's not counting the burner!
+Extremely large sets can get up to 100 pounds in weight, although individual logs rarely weigh more than 15 pounds.

 These gas log sets are sized approximately according to the width of the log stacks.
 That means a 24 inch match lit log set is no more than 24 inches wide at the front of the stack.
 Burner pans, valve kits, millivolt switches and other add ons will add more width to the set.
 If you have a 24 inch wide fireplace, it is not recommended that you get a 24 inch log stack.
 We recommend a more narrow set so that you have natural space on either side.